jmjuanes/rouct/README.md

 import * as Router from "neutrine-router";
 ```

 Create a class that extends `Router.App`.
-This class will call automatically the `render()` method when the `hash` portion of your url changes.
+This class will call automatically the `render()` method when the `hash` segment of your url changes.

 ```javascript
 class MyApp extends Router.App {